 Greenview is responsible for meeting the regulatory requirements and for the collection, treatment and disposal or use of treated wastewater.
 They are also responsible for maintaining the wastewater collection system up to the service connection.

-- 4 wastewater collection systems located in DeBolt, Little Smoky, Grovedale and Grande Cache
+• 4 wastewater collection systems with lagoons located in DeBolt, Little Smoky, Ridgevalley and Grovedale

 GRANDE CACHE RESIDENTIAL & COMMERICAL GARBAGE COLLECTION